 Timeline of key decisions and processes

+Evacuation (or protection and retrofitting) of low lying communities and health facilities

+Protection of drinking water sources

+SOPs for emergency medical transport services during floods

 Decision making process for action plan

-Key gaps in capabilities
+Key gaps in real-time monitoring, forecasting and alert capabilities

-Key deliverables
+Key Opportunities to develop or improve health relevant deliverables

 Clear messaging of probability, lead times and spatial scales.
 Improving ‘believability’ of flood forecasts can and must be improved upon by having clearer messaging on the predictability and processes of weather systems.
 The trustworthiness of flood forecasts can increase the changes of appropriate action and response by a vulnerable population.14,15 Such ways to improve trustworthiness are diffuse, but include clearer explanation of uncertainty in forecasts, validation of hazards, among other aspects.